memgraph/docs/products/memgraph/upcoming/tutorials/understanding-music-with-modules.md

 ### Introduction

 Getting useful information from your data is always challenging.
-With Memgraph you can manipulate and extract a huge amount of information by writing queries.
+With Memgraph, you can manipulate and extract a huge amount of information by writing queries.
-Memgraph even offers a set of built-in graph algorithms you can use in your queries extending your power over the data.
+Memgraph even offers a set of built-in graph algorithms.
+You can use those algorithms in your queries, extending your power over the data.
 But what if you wanted to do more?

 At its core, Memgraph "simply" builds a graph from your data.
 Graphs were always interesting to scientists and engineers because of their interesting properties allowing you to represent a specific kind of data in an intuitive way which makes extracting useful information much easier.
-Because of that, a field called graph theory emerged in mathematics producing a great number of algorithms, metrics, and other functions that are applied to the graphs.
+A field called graph theory emerged in mathematics, producing a great number of algorithms, metrics, and other functions that are applied to the graphs.

 Memgraph allows you to use the underlying graph in your functions by using `Query modules`, and those functions are called procedures.
 In this tutorial, we'll see how easy it is to extend the capabilities of Memgraph using Python.
-Also, will show you how to use one of the most popular Python libraries for graphs, called [NetworkX](https://networkx.github.io/), which contains an insane amount of functions and algorithms for the graphs.
+It will also show you how to use one of the most popular Python libraries for graphs, called [NetworkX](https://networkx.github.io/), which contains an insane amount of functions and algorithms for the graphs.

 ### Data model

 Social graphs is a relatively recent term.
 Simply said, it's a representation of a social network.
-Social networks appear in a variety of sites e.g. Youtube, which is primarily a site for watching videos, can be classified as a social network.
+Social networks appear in various sites, e.g., Youtube, which is primarily a site for watching videos, can be classified as a social network.
 For this tutorial, we'll use data consisting of users of the music streaming platform called [Deezer](https://www.deezer.com/).

-The data consists of around 50k Deezer users from Croatia but we prepared a subset of the dataset consisting only of 2k users.
+The data consists of around 50k Deezer users from Croatia, but we prepared a subset of the dataset only composed of 2k users.
 Each user is defined by id and a list of genres he loved.
 The edges represent the mutual friendship between the users.
 You can find a more detailed explanation of the dataset on the [github](https://github.com/benedekrozemberczki/datasets#deezer-social-networks)